firebase/flutterfire/packages/firebase_admob/README.md

 ## Info.plist changes

-Admob 7.42.0 requires the App ID to be included in `Info.plist`.
+AdMob 7.42.0 requires the App ID to be included in `Info.plist`.
 Failure to do so will result in a crash on launch of your app.
 The lines should look like:

 ```xml
 <key>GADApplicationIdentifier</key>